jepemo/miko-shell/DOCS.md

 Q: Do I need to run `build` first?

-A: Not strictly — the first `run`/`shell` will build if needed.
+A: Not strictly — the first `run`/`open` will build if needed.
 Running `build` proactively helps surface build errors early.

+Q: How do I get an interactive shell?

+A: Use `miko-shell open` to get a shell inside the development environment.

+Q: What's the difference between `build` and `image build`?

+A: Both do the same thing. `image build` is the modern interface with additional flags and better UX.
+Use `image` commands for comprehensive image management.

 ## 11. License